-IMPACT Increased demand for park and recreation facilities.
+IMPACT 3.13-4 Increased demand for park and recreation facilities.
 Future development would increase demand for park and recreation facilities, the construction of which could result in impacts on the physical environment.

 This impact is considered less than significant.

 Currently, there are no trails within or adjacent to the SOIA Area.
-According to the Elk Grove Bicycle, Pedestrian, and Trails Master Plan map, the City has planned for a multipurpose trail along Kammerer Road north of the SOIA Area (Elk Grove 2014a).
+According to the Elk Grove Bicycle, Pedestrian, and Trails Master Plan map, the City has planned for a multipurpose trail along Kammerer Road north of the SOIA Area (City of Elk Grove 2014b).

 City and CCSD parkland standards require a minimum of 5 acres of developed parkland per 1,000 residents.
-Currently, CCSD serves an estimated population of 183,000 and 684 acres of parks and trails, 3.7 acres per 1,000 residents.
-Future development within the SOIA Area could add an estimated 4,000 to 5,000 housing units, or 13,000 to 16,250 residents to the CCSD service area.
-This would require the development of an estimated 65 to 81.25 acres of parkland, using standards maintained by the City and CCSD.
+Currently, CCSD serves an estimated population of 183163,000, and manages 684-750.7 acres of developed parks and 18 miles of trails, 3.7 acres per 1,000 residents.
+In addition, the City and CCSD own 124.4 acres of parkland located within the City limits that is in the process being developed.
+Future development within the SOIA Area could add an estimated 4,000 to 5,000 housing units, or 13,000 to 16,250 residents to the CCSD service area...1 This would require the development of an estimated 65 to 81.25 acres of parkland, using standards maintained by the City and CCSD.
 Whether or not this would occur depends on the amount of residential development within the SOIA Area and recreational interests of this population vis-à-vis the parks and recreational facilities that are developed within the SOIA Area in the future and existing and future parks and recreational facilities within and outside Elk Grove that are accessible to SOIA Area residents.